Dev Tools

-Radon IDE comes with an experimental support for launching Dev Tools as separate panels withing VSCode or Cursor.
+Radon IDE comes with support for launching Dev Tools as separate panels withing VSCode or Cursor.

 When the IDE detects that a specific tool is available and configured properly (see below for details on configuring individual tools), it will be listed in the tools menu where you can turn it on and off: